nonplayer/hammercrawl/HAMMERCRAWL! Core Rules.md

 The special symbols on the divining dice translate to different aspects of the next room, determined as follows:

+**First, the Normal Dice.** These determine if, what, and how you encounter.
+See respective game rules for these, but in Dark Dungeons which I use, they are on pages 128-130, mostly.

+*As for the Warhammer Dice...*

-**Hammers and Crossblades:** MONSTERS and TREASURE!
-First off, Hammers and Crossblades cancel each other out one for one.
-If a roll gets two Hammers and five Crossblades, then that’s a net total of three Blades for that roll.
+**Hammers and Crossblades!** These cancel each other out one for one.
+Any remaining adjust the Reaction roll, with Hammers increasing it and Crossblades decreasing it, one for one.

-If there are *net Crossblades* in the pool, the party encounters monsters and must very likely fight with them.
-The encounter is rolled determined by the current dungeon level.
-A single Crossblade represents a single encounter, with each additional crossblade either A) increasing the size of that encounter, or B) adding in another simultaneous encounter group.
-When the encounter is defeated, roll the treasure as normal (see further below).

-Another option when using an encounter-builder tool is for each net Crossblade to call for one roll on the random encounter table, or one additional "number appearing" die for an already-rolled encounter - or a mix of the two.

-If there are *net Hammers* instead, then the party *potentially* finds unguarded treasure!
-Roll an encounter as normal, but the creatures aren’t there, and they left their treasure behind.
-If they have a treasure value, roll to determine what it is.
-If they don't have a treasure value, then tough luck: no treasure, but at least no monsters too, right?
-Count your blessings, adventurers, and move on.

 **Hammer-Plus:** (Yellow die only) Some yellow results show a hammer with a plus.
-That means to add another yellow die and immediately roll it.
+That means to add *another* yellow die and immediately roll it, adding its results to the pool.

-**Skulls:** GROWING DANGER!
-Skulls are counted over many encounters, tallying up a growing Danger Meter.
-Every ten skulls counted since the party entered the dungeon adds another purple die to the base pool for following encounters.
-The Danger Meter resets every time the party leaves the dungeon.

-**Falcons:** GROWING HOPE!
-Similar to Skulls, Falcons add to the growing Hope Meter.
-Every ten Falcons rolled gives the party a safe place to camp for a bit, recovering HP and Spells.
-This will be detailed in the Part Two post.
-Reset the count each time Camp happens.
+**Falcons and Skulls!** These cancel each other out one for one.
+These represent temporary effects the party faces in the immediate room and/or encounter.
+Net Falcons give the party temporary boons, while net Skulls give them setbacks.
+These are somewhat free-form, use whatever makes sense.
+Setbacks tend to be a bit worse than boons, that's just how adventuring works.

+*Example Boons:*

+* The explore action did not cost them any time or light, hurrah!
+* They find the hidden pack of a long lost adventurer and re-up some supplies, hurrah!
+* The next room offers them an immediate defensible position and cover, hurrah!

+*Example Setbacks:*

+* Their active light sources flicker and sputter for whatever reason, removing an extra 1d4 turns of time from their durations.
+* One of their maintained spells suddenly fails.
+* Another random encounter happened by at the exact same time, oh no!
+* One of their rations spoils and must be discarded!

 **Blood Drops:** INJURY!
 When blood drops are rolled (Red dice only), the team suffered damage or stress of some kind in their charge forward.
 Roll Xd4 damage (X = current dungeon level) and have the team apply it among themselves.

 **Hourglasses:** DELAY!
 When an Hourglass is rolled (Green dice only), the team suffered some form of delay getting to the next room.
 Knock off an additional 1d4 Turns of game time.

-**Comets:** SURPRISE!
-The enemies (if any) are surprised!
-Heroes additionally receive +2 to each die roll that round.
-Surprise and the bonus last for # of rounds = # of comets rolled.

-**Chaos Stars:** TRAP!
-Roll a random trap, encountered either on the way to the new room, or as part of its composition, whichever makes most sense.
+**Comets:** MAGIC!
+Fortune smiles upon the heroes, as there is a guaranteed magical item in the room, waiting to be discovered!
+Of course, if there are Skulls in the pool, it could very well be cursed...

+**Chaos Stars:** TRAPS!
+For each Chaos Star, there is a random Trap somewhere in this room, placed as you see fit.
+If the traps are damaging traps, there is a limit to how much total dice of damage the traps in one room can deal.
+Each damaging trap deals a number of dice equal to the current level of the dungeon.
+The size of the die depends on the total number of traps in that dungeon room.
+If it is the only trap, then it uses d8s.
+If there are two-to-three traps, they use d6s.
+If there are *four or more* traps, they use d4s.

-#### Random Traps
+##### Random Traps

-Chaos stars bring traps, and to create them I’m using the handy set of generators at the donjon.
+Chaos Stars bring traps, and to create them I’m using the handy set of generators at the donjon.
 And if all else fails, there is the 1d20 Tricks and Traps table from the AD&D 1E DMG.

 I personally like to pre-roll about 50 traps for each potential dungeon level and then print out the list in advance, just in case I lack an internet connection at my game.
 Then when a new one is encountered, I start at the top of the list, use the next one, and cross it off when done.

-#### Random Monsters
+##### Random Monsters

 With my current process, I use the Wandering Monsters table from p.129-130 of [Dark Dungeons][].
 A single Crossblade means it has basic wandering numbers, two means it has an extra die, and three plus means it is a full-on lair of said creature, when applicable.
 A bit of common sense is required for working those out on the fly, of course, on a monster by monster basis.

-#### Random Treasure
+##### Random Treasure

-For Random Treasure, I’m using a Windows program I found ages ago called [BECMI Utilities][].
+For Random Encounter Treasure, I’m using a Windows program I found ages ago called [BECMI Utilities][].
 It generates treasure based on the old Rules Cyclopedia “A-O, P-V” treasure classes, which Dark Dungeons also uses.
 I’ve made heavy use of these very tables in my own long-running weekend games, and am quite familiar with their typical yields.

-Conversely, the [Donjon][] has the same treasure tool available there, if you are running with an internet connection.
+Conversely, the [Donjon][] has the same treasure tool available there for AD&D/OSRIC editions (but not B/X and its ilk), if you are running with an internet connection.

 ### Backtracking

 Each time the party moves back through a room they’ve already visited, there is a cumulative 1 in 10 chance that the room has repopulated with enemies and stuff.
 If that chance occurs, roll a new encounter as normal.
 Nowhere is truly safe!

-### Hope and Danger

-As DM you need to keep track of two new growing tallies: Hope and Danger.

-As Falcons are rolled on the dice, the heroes accrue Hope.
-After accruing ten points of Hope, they are eligible for a Camp Action.
-Additionally, for every full 10 points of Hope they maintain, they receive one additional Reward Die (Blue) added to all Explore Action pools.
-When the heroes choose to camp, the Hope Meter is wiped entirely and starts again from zero.

-As Skulls are rolled, the Danger Meter grows.
-For every ten full points of the Danger Meter, add one more Dark Die (Black) to the encounter rolls.
-This tally only resets when the party returns to town.

-**NOTE:** I am still working out if these should be Blue or White, and Purple of Black instead.
-Needs additional testing.

 ### Time-Keeping